-In a previous blog post, we talked about the dangers of purchasing pharmaceuticals via the web.
-Our efforts to stop the sale of counterfeit drugs typically focus on the online sellers who are, how shall we say, of less than reputable character – sellers who are not licensed or authorized to disperse pharmaceuticals and, who never in the course of the transaction, ask for verification of a prescription.
+In a previous blog post, we talked about the dangers of purchasing pharmaceuticals on the internet.
+Our efforts to stop the sale of counterfeit pharmaceuticals typically focus on the online sellers who are, how shall we say, of less-than-reputable character.
+These are sellers who are not licensed or authorized to disperse pharmaceuticals.
+And, sellers who never in the course of the transaction, ask for verification of a prescription.

 As counterfeiters grow in number and sophistication, research-based pharmaceutical companies are committed to supporting anti-counterfeiting efforts in any way they can.
-These companies realize the detrimental effects counterfeits can have not only on the health of individuals, but on the economy.
-The sellers of counterfeits take full advantage of the legitimate pharmaceutical manufacturers research and development expenses because all they have to do is duplicate the appearance of the product, not its effectiveness, thus putting consumer health further at risk.
+These companies realize the detrimental effects counterfeit pharmaceuticals can have not only on the health of individuals, but on the economy as well.
+Counterfeit sellers don’t always take full advantage of the research and development expenses incurred by the legitimate pharmaceutical manufacturers.
+In reality, all they have to do is duplicate the appearance of the product, not its effectiveness.
+This puts consumer health further at risk.

 And this is where IPS comes into play.

-We work closely with pharmaceutical companies to help them combat the sale of counterfeits by conducting TPs (test purchases) from suspicious online sellers.
+We work closely with pharma companies to help them combat the sale of counterfeit pharmaceuticals.
+We do this by conducting TPs (test purchases) from suspicious online sellers.
 These TPs are used to identify the seller, track the product source, and obtain samples of the product to conduct lab analyses.
 Our TPs can be broken down into three main parts: the hunt, the purchase, and the report.

 The hunt consists of an investigator searching for online advertisements of a specific pharmaceutical.
-This can be challenging at times, not just because sellers can be inconspicuous with their sale, but also because some ads could be a flat-out scam designed with one thing in mind – to take your money and run.
+This can be challenging at times.
+Not just because sellers can be inconspicuous with their sale, but also because some ads are a flat-out scam designed with one thing in mind – to take your money and run.

-Generally, our experience has shown that if the target is located in Cambodia, stay away.
-Those sellers will typically offer you any drug-related product under the sun, take your payment, then reach out to you 1-2 weeks after the purchase to request more money, explaining that the package has been intercepted and money needs to be paid for its release.
+Generally, our experience has shown that if the target is located in Cambodia – stay away.
+Those sellers will typically offer you any drug-related product under the sun.
+They will take your payment then reach out to you 1-2 weeks after the purchase to request more money.
+They will explain that the package has been intercepted and money needs to be paid for its release.
 This is, of course, bogus.
-More than likely the a package was never sent out in the first place.
+More than likely, the package was never sent out in the first place.

-We’ve even seen situations where the seller provides us with a fake tracking number that links to a site designed to look like an actual tracking website, indicating where the package is “located.”
-The website is rarely affiliated with any reputable shipping company.
-These sellers can usually be identified by the stock they offer (remember, they will offer anything and everything drug-related in their advertisements).
-Their stock is usually laid out on the advertisement with lines or dots extending across from the product to the price of the item.
+We’ve even seen situations where the seller provides a fake tracking number that links to a site designed to look like an actual tracking website.
+This fake site indicates where the package is “located.”
+In truth, the website is rarely affiliated with any reputable shipping company.
+These sellers are usually fairly easy to spot.
+Typically, they can be identified by the stock they offer.
+Remember, they will offer anything and everything drug-related in their advertisements.
+And their stock is usually laid out on the advertisement with lines or dots extending across from the product to the price of the item.

 Aside from the occasional scammer, hunting for sellers is typically productive.
-We utilize a few different keywords to run searches across many of the predominate online marketplaces.
-These keywords could be the product itself or its street name.
+We utilize a few different keywords to run searches across many of the major online marketplaces.
+These keywords could be the product name itself or its street name.
 Sometimes, we even have luck just searching for the dosage amount.
-Prior to making the purchase, our investigators will run some cursory background checks on the information from the advertisement (phone numbers, emails, websites, etc.) to put together an initial analysis for our client.
+Prior to making the purchase, our investigators will run some cursory background checks on the information from the advertisement such as phone numbers, emails, websites, etc. Then we put together an initial analysis for our client.
 Once the client gives permission to proceed with the purchase, we rapidly move onto our next phase.

 Stay informed with industry-relevant emails curated by our team of experts.